 Another interesting device is the LifeShirt which is a specially curated garment with sensors to monitor the vital signs and 30 other important biometric readings of chronically ill, elderly, cardiac, and other patients with life-threatening sicknesses.

 Wearables also seem to be headed in the direction of authentication as a means of doing things like unlocking your home, getting into concerts, and purchasing things at the store without going through the tedious checkout process.

-If wearables are allowed to become essential way of authenticating experiences, they have a huge potential to actually change the way we communicate in our surrounding by speeding up our daily life processes.
-For example, visits to the hospital or security clearances etc., these are essentially superior technolgy temporary kinda tattoos which can carry and transfer information to other smart devices like phones and scanners.
+If wearables are allowed to become an essential way of authenticating experiences, they have a huge potential to change the way we communicate in our surroundings by speeding up our daily life processes.
+For example, visits to the hospital or security clearances, etc., these are essentially superior technology temporary kinda tattoos that can carry and transfer information to other smart devices like phones and scanners.